twice154/BiggerGAN/README.md

 **[Notice!!]**
 Due to computation resources, I experiment on SAGAN only.
-However, the architectural similarity between SAGAN & BigGAN implies this method could work on BigGAN.
+However, the architectural similarity between SAGAN & BigGAN implies this method could work on BigGAN, too.
 If anyone has experimented on BigGAN, I would really appreciate if you contact me.

 ## Citation